warren-bank/fork-Xanado/README.md

 Currently only [double challenge](https://en.wikipedia.org/wiki/Challenge_(Scrabble)) is supported.
 An extension would be to support other challenge types.

 # Internationalisation
 The UI uses the [Wikimedia jQuery.i18n framework](https://github.com/wikimedia/jquery.i18n) to support translations.
-Currently translation files are provided for English and (une très mauvaise traduction en) French.
-To generate your own translation, copy `/i18n/en.json` to a file using your language code (e.g. `de` for German) and edit the new file to provide the translation.
+Currently translation files are provided for English, (une très mauvaise traduction en) French, and (eine schlechte Übersetzung ins) German.
+To generate your own translation, copy `/i18n/en.json` to a file using your language code (e.g. `it` for Italian) and edit the new file to provide the translation.
 You can use the `js/i18n/checkTranslation.js` program to check the completeness of your translations.

 If you do create a translation, please feel free to issue a pull request to get it into the source code.